I feel a new heart beating with the love of the new beauty. I am ready to die out of nature,

 The period between the Revolutionary War and the First World War would see a radical democratization of the ideal of the “complete gentleman” on both sides of the Atlantic.
 Over the course of this “long 19th century,” that ideal of human individuality would be transformed by the frontiers of industrialism in England and the frontier wilderness in America.
 We examine how this central Anglo-American ideal evolved in American culture through the persons of George Washington, Ralph Waldo Emerson, and John Muir, eventually emerging as the American Everyman in the 20th century, at last to disappear into history.

-Wine and the Wisdom Tradition
+In Vino Veritas: Wine Culture and the Wisdom Tradition

 Wine is as ancient as civilization, and pursues a course that rises and falls with the shifting balance of high culture from the ancient Middle East to the opposite side of the globe in California.
 In this class we ask what wine is and why it has played so important a role in the West.
 In particular, we follow the development of viniculture from its American beginnings in Jamestown, to its flowering in Concord, to its full fruit in California, as it moves across the New World landscape in place and time.
 Wine is more than drink.
 It is culture and civilization, wisdom and sacrament.
 It is a way of understanding the nature of Westernness.